spotify pixel

 The Health Share Transparency Act’s introduction was not automatic.
 We’ve been working on health care sharing ministries for over a year.
 After John Oliver’s show, interest started to grow in Congress to learn more about these organizations, how they work, and what can be done to rein them in.
 Andrew Torrez, a leading expert, presented to members of the Congressional Freethought Caucus.
 Huffman appeared on Freethought Matters to talk about these entities.
 And the Congressional Freethought Caucus sent a letter to the Federal Trade Commission asking it to protect consumers from such health care organizations.
 It became apparent that legislation was needed to curb these outfits — and that’s why Huffman introduced the Health Share Transparency Act.

 Our next step is to work with storytellers who can personally speak.
-If you would like to share your experience with health care sharing ministries — or you know someone who would — our email address is This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+If you would like to share your experience with health care sharing ministries — or you know someone who would — our email address is [email protected].

 Family Research Council and the IRS